jmayalag/prifi/README.md

 PriFi prevents intersection attacks such as "who is online?" using an anonymous authentication scheme called Deniable Anonymous Group Authentication (DAGA) [SPW+14], wherein members of the organization prove their membership without divulging their identity (i.e., their long-term public keys).

+Let m be the number of trustees.
 The following protocols are run between a client, the relay, and a group of trustees:

 #### Authentication setup

-1. The relay sends the number of clients with long-term public keys to all trustees;
+1. The relay sends the list of all long-term public keys to all trustees;
-2. The j-th trustee generates a per-round secret r_j and sends a commitment R_j = g^r_j to other trustees;
+2. The j-th trustee generates a secret r_j and sends a commitment R_j = g^r_j to other trustees;
-3. For each client i, the trustee generates a per-round random generator h_i collectively with other trustees;
+3. For each client i, the trustee generates a per-round generator h_i = H(i, R), where R is the sequence of commitments of all trustees and H is a hash function;

 #### Client authentication

-1. A client sends an authentication request to the relay;
+1. The client sends an authentication request to the relay;
-2. The relay sends the IP/port address of the first trustees to the client;
+2. The relay sends the IP/port address of one of the trustees along with all trustee public keys to the client;
-3. The client connects to that trustee and requests an authentication context;
+3. The client connects to the trustee and requests an authentication context;
-4. The trustee sends (H,p,g) to the client;
+4. The trustee sends all trustee commitments (R) to the client;
+5. The client computes his per-round generator h_i=H(i,R), shared secrets s_1,...,s_m, and his initial linkage tag T_0.
-5. The client computes an initial linkage tag T_0 and proves in zero-knowledge to the trustee that he has correctly computed T_0, and that he knows one of the long-term private (via "OR" proof);
+6. The client sends T_0 to the trustee and proves in zero-knowledge to the trustee that he has correctly computed T_0, and that he knows one of the long-term private keys (via "OR" proof);
-6. The trustee sends T_1 to the next trustee along with a proof that he has correctly computed T_1 and knows r_1;
+7. The trustee computes T_1 and sends it to the next trustee along with a proof that he has correctly computed T_1 and knows r_1;
-7. Once the last trustee computes the final linkage tag T_f, he sends it to the first trustee;
+8. Once the last trustee computes the final linkage tag T_f, he sends it to the first trustee;
-8. The first trustee sends T_f to the client.
+9. The first trustee sends T_f to the client.

 The client's proof is the interactive protocol of Camenisch and Stadler [CS97].
 The trustee's proof is a non-interactive protocol based on Schnorr's proof of knowledge of discrete logarithms [Schnorr91] and proof of equality of discrete logarithms [CP92].